Performance Analysis of IEEE 802.11p Preamble Insertion in C-V2X Sidelink Signals for Co-Channel Coexistence

 where

 and the variable $\tau$ indicates the portion of the packet transmitted during the subsequent TTI.
-By assuming that the interference is entirely caused by the LTE-V2X transmission that overlaps most with the reference transmission (i.e., the one in the current TTI if $\tau<0.5$ and the one in the subsequent TTI if $\tau\geq0.5$), \eqref{eq:B1} can be approximated as
+Assuming that the interference is entirely caused by the LTE-V2X transmission that overlaps more with the reference transmission (i.e., that in the current TTI if $\tau<0.5$ and that in the subsequent TTI if $\tau\geq0.5$), \eqref{eq:B1} can be approximated as

 where